telmomenezes/ghostborders/README.md

 ## Create Virtual Environment and Install Python Packages ##

+It is advisable to work with virtual environments.
+To create one in the current directory you can do this:

     $ virtualenv -p /usr/local/bin/python3 venv

+The, anytime you want to activate it:

     $ source venv/bin/activate

+Finally, after activating the virtual environment above, you can install GhostBorders and its Python dependencies:

     $ pip install --editable .

+The above is enough to run `ghostb` commands.
+If you also want to be able to run `ghostb_vis`, you must install the bascamp matplotlib module:

     $ pip install https://github.com/matplotlib/basemap/archive/v1.0.7rel.tar.gz

 # How to use #